 If your business has growth potential and has been propositioned by venture capitalists, you might still want to shy away from that type of financing.
 You’ve worked hard to get your business where it’s at and may not want to risk sacrificing your vision or grant control to another entity.

 Revenue-based loans are a potential solution.
 These loans are repaid directly to a lender, one who doesn’t require the release of an equity stake in your business that venture capitalists demand.

 Businesses Unable to Secure Conventional Financing

-If you don’t qualify for conventional working capital loans despite generating stable, recurring revenue, revenue-based financing might work for you.
+If you don’t qualify for conventional financing despite generating stable, recurring revenue, revenue-based financing might work for you.

-Some lenders are hesitant to offer standard funding products if a company doesn’t show a long, strong positive history of creditworthiness.
-If they do, interest rates can be significantly higher and cause monthly payments to skyrocket.
+Some lenders are hesitant to offer standard funding products if a company doesn’t show a long, strong, positive history of creditworthiness.

 Fortunately, revenue-based financing creates many advantages over other funding options if you find yourself in this situation.

 By now, you should have all the information you need to begin to determine whether revenue-based financing works for your small business.